-Right to access, correct and delete your personal data: GIA will use reasonable measures designed to ensure that all personal data is correct.You also have a responsibility to ensure that changes in personal circumstances (for example, change of address, bank account, etc.) are notified to GIA so that we can ensure that your personal data is up-to-date.
+- Right to access, correct and delete your personal data: GIA will use reasonable measures designed to ensure that all personal data is correct.You also have a responsibility to ensure that changes in personal circumstances (for example, change of address, bank account, etc.) are notified to GIA so that we can ensure that your personal data is up-to-date.

-Right to withdraw consent: In the event that your personal data is processed on the basis of your consent, you have the right to withdraw consent at any time by contacting us, and specifying your request, without affecting the lawfulness of processing based on consent before its withdrawal.
+- Right to withdraw consent: In the event that your personal data is processed on the basis of your consent, you have the right to withdraw consent at any time by sending an email to the Privacy Office specifying your request, without affecting the lawfulness of processing based on consent before its withdrawal.

-Data portability: To the extent that we use your personal data on the basis of consent or for the performance of a contract and that personal data is processed by automatic means, you have the right to receive all such personal data that you have provided to GIA in a structured, commonly used and machine-readable format, and also to require us to transmit it to another data controller where this is technically feasible.
+- Data portability: To the extent that we use your personal data on the basis of consent or for the performance of a contract and that personal data is processed by automatic means, you have the right to receive all such personal data that you have provided to GIA in a structured, commonly used and machine-readable format, and also to require us to transmit it to another data controller where this is technically feasible.

-Right to restrict personal data use: You have the right to restrict our use of your personal data where (i) you contest the accuracy of the personal data; (ii) the use is unlawful but you do not want us to erase the personal data; (iii) we no longer need the personal data for the relevant purposes, but you require it for the establishment, exercise or defence of legal claims; or (iv) you have objected to our personal data use justified on our legitimate interests pending verification as to whether GIA has indeed compelling interests to continue the relevant personal data use.
+- Right to restrict personal data use: You have the right to restrict our use of your personal data where (i) you contest the accuracy of the personal data; (ii) the use is unlawful but you do not want us to erase the personal data; (iii) we no longer need the personal data for the relevant purposes, but you require it for the establishment, exercise or defence of legal claims; or (iv) you have objected to our personal data use justified on our legitimate interests pending verification as to whether GIA indeed has compelling interests to continue the relevant personal data use.

-Right to object to processing justified on legitimate interest grounds: To the extent that we are relying upon legitimate interest to process data, then you have the right to object to such processing, and we must stop such processing unless we can either demonstrate compelling legitimate grounds for the processing that override your interests, rights and freedoms or where we need to process the data for the establishment, exercise or defence of legal claims.
+- Right to object to processing justified on legitimate interest grounds: To the extent that we are relying upon legitimate interest to process data, then you have the right to object to such processing, and we must stop such processing unless we can either demonstrate compelling legitimate grounds for the processing that override your interests, rights and freedoms or where we need to process the data for the establishment, exercise or defence of legal claims.
 Normally, where we rely upon legitimate interest as a basis for processing, we believe that we can demonstrate such compelling legitimate grounds, but we will consider each case on an individual basis.

-Lodge a complaint: You also have the right to lodge a complaint with a supervisory authority, in particular in your country of residence, if you consider that the collection and use of your personal data violates this Notice or applicable law.
+- Lodge a complaint: You also have the right to lodge a complaint with a supervisory authority, in particular in your country of residence, if you consider that the collection and use of your personal data violates this Notice or applicable law.

-Legal Bases We Rely on When Processing Your Personal DataWhere EU data protection law applies, and where applicable under other applicable data protection laws, we process your personal data under the following legal bases:
+Legal Bases We Rely on When Processing Your Personal DataWhere EU data protection law applies, and where applicable under other applicable data protection laws, we process your personal data on the following legal bases:

 - Our Legitimate Interests.
-Our processing is necessary for our legitimate interests, including to protect the security of our services; to protect the health and safety of you or others; to establish, protect and defend our legal rights and interests; to prevent fraud and verify the identity and authorisation of clients; to understand and analyse usage trends; and to improve our products and services.
+Our processing is necessary for our legitimate interests, including to protect the security of our services; to protect the health and safety of you or others; to establish, protect and defend our legal rights and interests; to prevent fraud and verify identity and authorisation of clients; to understand and analyse usage trends; and to improve our products and services.

-Legal Compliance.
+- Legal Compliance.
 Where our processing is required to comply with applicable law (for example, to maintain your payment transaction history for tax reporting purposes): e.g. in response to subpoenas, court orders and other lawful requests by regulators, courts and law enforcement agencies, or related to national security requests.

-Your Consent.When we have your express consent as defined by applicable law.
+- Your Consent.When we have your express consent as defined by applicable law.

 Privacy Questions and Complaints

 Please note that certain personal data may be exempt from the requests described above pursuant to applicable laws, and that certain rights may only be exercisable in certain jurisdictions, in accordance with applicable laws.
-If you have any questions or concerns about this Notice or our use of your personal data, please contact GIA’s Privacy Officeor, if you are located in India, our Grievance Officer, at any time.In your local jurisdiction, you may also have the right to lodge a complaint with a supervisory authority if you consider that our processing of your personal data violates applicable law.
+If you have any questions or concerns about this Notice or our use of your personal data, please contact GIA’s Privacy Office, at any time.In your local jurisdiction, you may also have the right to lodge a complaint with a supervisory authority if you consider that our processing of your personal data violates applicable law.